rscharfer/myblog/posts/thirdPartyScripts.md

 author: "Ryan Scharfer"
 ---

-I recently wanted to add a third party script for a comments widgit to this blog, and I realized utilizing some of the conventional ways to add third-party scripts to React apps would not work.
-This was because the widgit's installation instructions required me to place the script tag not in the `<head/>` of the document, but in the `<body/>`, and at the exact location where I wanted to widget to be inserted, The script would then use `document.currentScript.insertAdjacentHTML` to insert a the widgit immediately after itself in the DOM.
+I recently wanted to add a third party script for a comments widget to this blog, and I realized utilizing some of the conventional ways to add third-party scripts to React apps would not work.
+This was because the widget's installation instructions required me to place the script tag not in the `<head/>` of the document, but in the `<body/>`, and at the exact location where I wanted to widget to be inserted, The script would then use `document.currentScript.insertAdjacentHTML` to insert a the widget immediately after itself in the DOM.
 Pretty cool, but I wasn't sure where I would place the thing.

 Lacking any other ideas, I first tried placing the script tag directly in the returned JSX.